kontent-ai/delivery-sdk-net/README.md

 Caching is transparent for cacheable query builders - once configured, cached query types are cached automatically and cache keys are built from query parameters for proper cache hits.

 `GetItem()` and `GetItems()` dynamic queries are intentionally excluded from SDK caching (runtime-typed results), so they always return `IsCacheHit == false`.

+> [!IMPORTANT]
+> When `WaitForLoadingNewContent(true)` is enabled on a query, the SDK bypasses its local cache for that request path (no cache read and no cache write).

 **Cache payloads:** The in-memory cache stores hydrated objects for maximum performance.
 Distributed caches store raw JSON payloads (rehydrated on read) to avoid serialization issues with circular references.